1 The Noah's Ark Fairy Tale B De

 human ova fertilized by the Lord Enki.

-Gardner uses names of Bible persons but rejects what the Bible says
+Gardner uses names of Bible persons but rejects what

 about them, and brings into his plots space aliens, cloning, alchemy,